 Nonetheless, regardless of the discipline that you train under, you will need appropriate body protection.
 Since almost every martial art depends on fist strikes, you may want to look at hand or fist protection.

-Note: The list is based on my experience of training in Muay Thai and I believe these are the best options for a beginners as well as seasonal trainers.
+Note: The list is based on my experience of training in Muay Thai and I believe these are the best options for beginners as well as experienced trainers.

 Top 5 Best Muay Thai Gloves In 2019

 Let’s get started with my #1 choice and the one I have been using for a few months now –